Discover Jesus \ Events \Jesus Heals Josiah – the Blind Beggar

 Nathaniel and Thomas asked Jesus if there was a connection between the man’s blindness and some kind of antecedent sin committed by his parents; the Jewish religion taught that this was the case in blindness from birth – that it was either the sin of his father or that even the child itself could sin while yet in the womb if the mother had committed some offense against God.
 There was even a prevailing opinion that blindness of this kind resulted from sins committed in a previous life.
 Reincarnation was still a belief of many, and this affliction was seen as a way for the afflicted to atone for past sins.
 But Jesus wanted his apostles to understand the true cause of disease and not to think that such maladies had spiritual causes.

-Jesus told them: "Neither did this man sin nor his parents.
+Jesus told them: "Neither did this man sin nor his parents that the works of God might be manifest in him.
 This blindness has come upon him in the natural course of events, but we must now do the works of Him who sent me, while it is still day, for the night will certainly come when it will be impossible to do the work we are about to perform.
 When I am in the world, I am the light of the world, but in only a little while, I will not be with you."

-Further, the Master said to Nathaniel and Thomas: "Let us create the sight of this blind man on this Sabbath day that the scribes and Pharisees may have the full occasion which they seek to accuse the Son of Man."
+Further, the Master said to Nathaniel and Thomas: "Let us create the sight of this blind man on this Sabbath day that the scribes and Pharisees may have the full occasion which they seek for accusing the Son of Man."
 And he said all of this within earshot of the blind man.

 Jesus bent over and spat on the ground, in the dust, and mixed his saliva into a paste; as he did so, he spoke out loud so Josiah could hear what he was doing.
 And then he applied the paste to Josiah’s sightless eyes and said: "Go, my son, wash away this clay in the pool of Siloam, and immediately you shall receive your sight."
 Josiah did as Jesus told him, and he began seeing for the first time in his life.
 He went to his friends and family to show them.
 But after a while, after the shock had begun to wear off, he returned to his usual place of begging because that was all he had ever known.